-In a city that has attracted visitors for decades there are a ton of things to do in Malaga, from sampling its best food to checking out its historical sites, museums and galleries.
+In a city that has attracted visitors for decades there are a ton of cool things to do in Malaga, from sampling its best food to checking out its historical sites, museums and galleries.
 There is a lot on the tourist trail that will keep the casual visitor entertained, that’s for sure.
 But if you are looking for something a little more, something off the beaten track, then don’t worry: we’ve got you covered.

-Because we like to get to grips with the real life of a place and find weird and wonderful things to do in the places we visit, we have put together this guide to the most unique things to do in Malaga.
+Because we like to get to grips with the real life of a place and find weird and wonderful things to do in the places we visit, we have put together this guide to the best things to do in Malaga.
 However, we’ve mixed in a few of the most popular things, just to make sure that just about anybody who reads this list can find something awesome to do here that suits you.
 So let’s take a dive into Malaga!

 - Top Things to Do in Malaga